RaulPPelaez/Naga_KeypadMapper/README.md

     <option>
     For switch mapping: chmap
     For key or shortcut: key
-    For running system commands: run
+	For toggle a key (first press will mimic a key being pressed, the second will release it): key For running system commands: run
     For mouse click: click
     For switching workspace relatively: workspace_r